finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var apiInstance = new FundsApi(config);
             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope this uniquely identifies the Fund. var valuationPointDataRequest = new ValuationPointDataRequest(); // ValuationPointDataRequest | The valuationPointDataRequest which contains the Diary Entry code for the Estimate Valuation Point to move to Final state.
+Together with the scope this uniquely identifies the Fund. var valuationPointDataRequest = new ValuationPointDataRequest(); // ValuationPointDataRequest | The valuationPointDataRequest which contains the Diary Entry code for the Estimate Valuation Point to move to Candidate or Final state.

             try
             {